BossyNine/bakery_sales_prediction/2_BaselineModel/README.md

 #### 1.2 **Implementation**

-We used several modules from the sklearn library to perform the modeling.
-Modeling turned out to be quite straight forward, and actually provided some insights in the significance and relationships of the selected features.
+We used several modules from the sklearn library to perform the modelling.
+Modelling turned out to be quite straight forward, and actually provided some insights in the significance and relationships of the selected features.

 Please find the according notebook containing the model code here:
 "/workspaces/bakery_sales_prediction/2_BaselineModel/BaseLine_RandomForest.ipynb"